nawkboy/nawkboy.github.io/reference_info/SelfPublishingGuidance.md

 As you can see, the profit incentives of a traditional publisher are unlikely to ever be that well aligned with my own.
 There is a valid argument to be made for leveraging the clout of a publisher's brand to push my own, although that seems to matter less and less these days.
 Ultimately, I have decided the disadvantages of giving up control to a traditional publisher easily outweigh the advantages in my case.

 I still feel the services of industry professionals are very important, especially those of an editor.
-A critical distinction with self-publishing is the loyalities of these professionals will be to me, rather than to a traditional publisher.
+A critical distinction with self-publishing is the loyalties of these professionals will be to me, rather than to a traditional publisher.
 I have included references to professionals I have discovered and recommend farther down.

-# Online Content
+# On-line Content

 I have also been consuming a lot of on-line articles related to book publishing.
 Here are some of those.